AvyFly/parasect/README.rst

 Additionally, it exposes a minimal API, enabling automated operations.
 This is described in the `API Reference <API usage_>`_.

+It is strongly recommended that you read the Concepts_ that *Parasect* employs, if you plan to make full use of it.

 Contributing
 ------------